| 0 | 0 Comments

-Tornado Shelters & Safe Rooms - The Best Options For Your Home
+Tornado Shelters & Safe Rooms: Choosing The Best Storm Shelter For Your Home

-A tornado room (or safe room) is built inside your home, while a tornado shelter is separate from the home and can either be built underground or above ground.
+A tornado room (or safe room) is built inside your home, while a tornado shelter (or storm shelter) is separate from the home and can either be built underground or above ground.

 Thinking Of Building A Tornado Safe Room?